helleworldGIT/NoteAddApp/README.md

 Hey there 👋,

 this is a simple code for a **Sticky-notes App**.
-You can create your custom notes!
+You can create your custom notes, available [here](https://noteaddapp.netlify.com/)!

 See here👇:

 <img src="https://i.gyazo.com/c011eae5d192de2c7818d0db61817c7d.gif">